Extending Fleet Asset Life Cycles With Technology

 What are Fleet Asset Life Cycles?

 The Fleet Asset Life Cycle (FLAC) is a method for maintaining, replacing, and upgrading an organization’s fleet assets over time.
 Many organizations use it to guide the replacement of their fleet assets and justify purchasing new assets.
-For example, an organization might decide to replace several vehicles in the fleet every five years or purchase a new asset every three years.
+For example, an organization might decide to replace the vehicles in their fleet every five years or purchase a new asset every three years to ensure business continuity.
+To undertake such replacements, businesses may seek equipment loans florida, or wherever they are if they do not have the finances necessary.

 Given that a fleet’s life cycle is not static but instead can change over time, it is important to think about the maintenance and repair needs of a fleet and how new technologies can influence that process.
 In order to do this, we need to understand a fleet’s Asset Life Cycle (ALC).
 The ALC is an understanding of a fleet’s strategic, operational, and physical needs and its drivers (such as growth, maintenance, and reuse).
 This understanding is used to design and justify the upgrade and replacement of a fleet’s assets (parts and vehicles) through a life cycle.